ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software engineer go broke?
-Because he used up all his cache!
+1. Why was the computer cold?
+It left its Windows open.
 2. Why do programmers prefer dark mode?
-Because the light attracts bugs!
+Because the light attracts bugs.

-3. How does a computer get drunk?
-It takes screenshots!
+3. Why was the computer cold?
+It left its Windows open.

-4. Why was the cyber security expert always so calm?
-Because he had a firewall!
+4. Why did the cybersecurity expert break up with their computer?
+It had too many trust issues.

 [
-Thu Feb 22 00:18:22 UTC 2024
+Fri Feb 23 00:17:55 UTC 2024
  ]